vwkd/code-system/src/general/introduction.md

 ## Terminology

+### Statement

+- unit of code that performs some action
+- doesn't return a value
+- e.g. variable definition, function definition, etc.

+### Expression

-- statement: unit of code that performs some action, doesn't return a value (returns empty value), e.g. variable definition, function definition, etc.
+- unit of code that evaluates to a value
-- expression: unit of code that evaluates to a value, e.g. `1 + 2`, function call, etc.
+- e.g. `1 + 2`, function call, etc.